Sibuan Island

 Group photo in the clear water

-You can sign up for an island hopping tour (mostly day trip) that goes to Sibuan Island.
+You can sign up for an island-hopping tour (mostly a day trip) that goes to Sibuan Island.
 Besides Sibuan, usually such tour will bring you to a few islands such as Bohey Dulang and Kapalai.
-Any hotel / lodge in Semporna can tell you where to register this trip, or you can book in advance with online travel agent like sabahtravel.com.
+Any hotel/lodge in Semporna can tell you where to register for this trip, or you can book in advance with an online travel agent like sabahtravel.com.

 Coconut trees behind the Sibuan Island